Opening Soon: Submissions for the 2026 Furious Flower Poetry Prize will be accepted December 15, 2025 - February 15, 2026.

-The Furious Flower Poetry Prize for emerging writers is open for submissions from December 15 to February 15 annually ($15 submission fee).
+Furious Flower invites submissions from emerging writers for its annual poetry prize.
 Poets with no more than one published book are invited to submit up to three poems (no more than a total of 6 pages) for consideration.
-The winner and honorable mention receive $1500 and $750 respectively and will be invited to read James Madison University in Harrisonburg, Va in April 2025.
+The winner and honorable mention receive $1500 and $750, respectively, and will be invited to read at James Madison University in Harrisonburg, VA, in September 2026.
 The winner, honorable mention, and select finalists will also be published in Obsidian.
-Winners are announced in late March/early April.
+Winners are announced in April.

 How to submit your work